spectrocloud/librarium/docs/docs-content/getting-started/vmware/deploy-manage-k8s-cluster-tf.md

 ## Version Cluster Profiles

-As previously mentioned, Palette supports the creation of multiple cluster profile versions using the same profile name.
+Palette supports the creation of multiple cluster profile versions using the same profile name.
 This provides you with better change visibility and control over the layers in your host clusters.
 Profile versions are commonly used for adding or removing layers and pack configuration updates.

 The version number of a given profile must be unique and use the semantic versioning format `major.minor.patch`.
 In this tutorial, you used Terraform to deploy two versions of a VMware vSphere cluster profile.
 The snippet below displays a